-The indices used are generally included in the Scheme's Statement of Investment Policies and Objectives ('SIPO'), which can be found at www.booster.co.nz/documents-and-forms/booster-investment-scheme-documents-and-forms.
-However, as described in section 3.2 - Risk Indicator, due to the specialised nature of the investment strategy of the Fund no appropriate securities index or peer group index exists.
-The absence of an appropriate securities index or peer group index exists.
-The absence of an appropriate securities index or peer group index exists.
-The absence of an appropriate securities index or peer group index exists.
+The indices used are generally included in the Scheme's Statement of Investment Policies and Objectives ('SIPO'), which can be found at www.booster.co.nz.
+However, due to the specialised nature of the investment strategy of the Fund no appropriate securities index or peer group index exists.
+The absence of an appropriate securities index or peer group index means that the Fund's performance will not be benchmarked against a reference return in the fund updates.